scott-yjyang/DiffMICv2/README.md

 ## News
 - 24-01-26.
 This project is still quickly updating 🌝.
 Check TODO list to see what will be released next.
 - 25-06-25. ❗❗Update on Code.
 Welcome to taste.😄
 - 25-06-15.
-The paper has been listed as IEEE TMI Popular Paper of May 2025.
+The paper is listed as IEEE TMI Popular Paper of May 2025.
 - 25-01-15.
-The paper has been accepted by IEEE Transactions on Medical Imaging.
+The paper is accepted by IEEE Transactions on Medical Imaging.

 ## Abstract